bjss-data-academy/python-essentials/05-functions.md

 After running this code, we're left with only the book "Tom the Racer".

 This is a very powerful approach to composing functions in a Functional Programming paradigm.

+FP is not the only game in town.
+Let's look at another important programming paradigm - _object oriented programming_.

 # Next